nottrobin/robinwinslow.uk/_articles/moderncv.md

 ![ModernCV and Cover Letter Template](https://writelatex.s3.amazonaws.com/published_ver/26392.jpeg?X-Amz-Expires=14400&X-Amz-Date=20230815T110239Z&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAWJBOALPNFPV7PVH5/20230815/us-east-1/s3/aws4_request&X-Amz-SignedHeaders=host&X-Amz-Signature=56535697d39c813a3cea934c56bcfd9f183db74ff170817e8deb4ad71039668b)

-You can edit it directly and for free [on Overleaf](https://www.overleaf.com/latex/templates/moderncv-and-cover-letter-template/sttkgjcysttn), but the version on there is not as customisable as the full source code.
-So here I'm going to write down how to download, build and customise the original source code on Ubuntu, as I do it.
+You can edit it directly and for free [on Overleaf](https://www.overleaf.com/latex/templates/moderncv-and-cover-letter-template/sttkgjcysttn), and if you're a beginner this is probably the way to go.

+But the version on there is not as customisable as the full source code.
+So here I'm going to write down how to download, build and customise the original source code on Ubuntu 23.04, as I do it.

 ## Prerequisites